-Coming off one of the greatest seasons in program history, Keith Richard begins his sixth year at the helm of his alma mater.
-Richard’s historic turnaround in 2014-15 came in his very first season without any APR sanctions in-which he inherited when he took over.
+Coming off one of the greatest two-year stretches in program history, Keith Richard begins his seventh year at the helm of his alma mater.
+Richard’s historic turnaround began in 2014-15 which was his very first season without any APR sanctions in-which he inherited when he took over.

 Over the course of Richard’s first four years, ULM was sanctioned with penalties of scholarship reductions, practice limitations, postseason ban and loss of non-conference games due to previous poor academic scores prior to his arrival.
-Last year, the NCAA lifted all sanctions against the program after its outstanding academic improvement.
+Before the 2014-15 season, the NCAA lifted all sanctions against the program after its outstanding academic improvement.

-The Warhawks won the SBC team academic award for the third consecutive year in 2014-15.
-They once again posted the conference’s best cumulative grade-point average to earn the award.
+The Warhawks won the SBC team academic award three straight years from 2012-15.
+They posted the conference’s best cumulative grade-point average each year win to earn the award.

 ULM also earned back-to-back Team Academic Excellence Awards from the National Association of Basketball Coaches.
 In 2012-13, ULM was one of only 21 NCAA Division I men’s basketball programs to be honored for achieving a team cumulative GPA above 3.0.
 In 2013-14, the Warhawks were the only team in the Sun Belt Conference to earn the award and the only Division I institution in the state of Louisiana after tallying a perfect 1,000 APR score.